Jill Freidberg is a documentary filmmaker, sound producer, oral historian, archivist, public artist, educator, and

 Jill Freidberg is a documentary filmmaker, oral historian, podcast producer, archivist, public artist, educator, and researcher.

-Freidberg's current projects are Wa Na Wari, a center for Black art and stories, in Seattle's Central District; and the Shelf Life Community Story project, an oral history collective that is using neighborhood stories to interrupt the narratives of erasure that accompany gentrification and displacement.
+Freidberg's current projects include Wa Na Wari, a center for Black art and stories, in Seattle's Central District; and the Shelf Life Community Story project, an oral history collective that is using neighborhood stories to interrupt the narratives of erasure that accompany gentrification and displacement.
 Shelf Life recently released a ten-episode podcast.
 Freidberg is also currently working with Moving Image Preservation of Puget Sound (MIPoPS) to rescue and archive a 400-hour video collection from the Independent Media Center's coverage of the 1999 WTO protests, in Seattle.

 Freidberg teaches documentary film production, oral history, and audio storytelling at the University of Washington Bothell.
 Prior to joining the University of Washington, she taught in the Film and Video Communications program at Seattle Central Community College, where she instructed second-year students in directing, production, story development, writing, and editing.
 She also mentors for Reel Grrls, teaching media production and media literacy to girls between the ages of 12 and 18.

 Freidberg has edited, directed, shot, and/or produced five award-winning feature-length documentaries, three national PBS series, countless documentary shorts, and a handful of radio features.
 Her work includes the groundbreaking This is What Democracy Looks Like, and Sandy Cioffi's searing film, Sweet Crude.

 Between 2003 and 2008, Freidberg worked primarily in southern Mexico, producing, directing, and editing the award-winning documentaries, Granito de Arena and A Little Bit of So Much Truth.